DayneSorvisto/characteristic-function-library/README.md

 # Algebraic Data Analysis Library

-Question: Could data analysis be made more rigorous and done in a theorem, lemma, corollary style like mathematics?
+Question: Many models are black boxes.
+Could data analysis be made more rigorous, transparent and done in a theorem, lemma, corollary style like mathematics?

 This repository provides experimental Python code for symbolically working with real data by mapping the daga to polynomials and other algebraic constructs.